Desmodium fodder crop

 Desmodium is a trailing or climbing perennial legume with small leaves and deep roots which, in favourable conditions, forms very dense ground cover.
 Desmodium is popular in cut-and-carry systems.

-There are numerous varieties but the two most common are the green leafed and the silver leafed ones.
+There are numerous varieties of desmodium but the two most common are the green leafed and the silver leafed ones.
 Green leaf desmodium is leafer with reddish brown to purplish spots on the upper surface of the leaves and reddish brown stems.
 Silver leaf desmodium has stems and leaves covered in dense hairs which make them stick to hands and clothing.
 It has green and white leaves which are light green underneath.

 High quality, protein rich forage; can be grown between or under other crops - as it fxes nitrogen it increases yields and reduces the need for nitrogen fertilizer.